lixiaoqingnnz/Data_Analysis_Li_Xiaoqing/executive_summary/executive_summary.md

 The workflow integrates data preprocessing, metric computation, LLM-guided analysis, visualization generation, and automated report assembly into a unified, reproducible pipeline.
 Its modular three-stage design—clean data foundation, LLM-orchestrated analytical reasoning, and structured multi-format report generation—enables a fully automated and scalable transformation of raw structured data into actionable insights.

 #### Step 1 — Data Preprocessing
-Perform data loading, column name normalization, type conversion, missing value imputation, duplicate removal and produce a clean, analysis-ready dataset
+Perform data loading, column name normalization, type conversion, missing value imputation, duplicate removal and produce a clean, analysis-ready dataset.

+**Data Context Assumption**: Given the presence of the Mileage_KM column in the raw dataset, this analysis proceeds with the assumption that the input data represents transactions related to used cars.
+This context guides the relevance of specific metrics and visualizations.

 #### Step 2 — LLM Orchestration Layer